jeremyButtler/freezeTB/README.md

    - unmapped reads
    - secondary alignments
    - supplemental alignments
-2. Soft masking is trimmed of the ends of each read
+2. Soft masking is trimmed of the ends of each read and amplicons are masked
 3. freezeTB adds each read to a histogram of read depths.
    This is the unfiltered histogram.
 4. freezeTB then filters the reads, removing any read that